DefinitionThis section has been translated automatically.

 Adrenoceptors are the group of transmembrane, G-protein-coupled receptors (GPCRs), which bind to the catecholamines noradrenaline and adrenaline and can trigger a signal cascade on the pre- or postsynaptic side (see overview of the different receptor types; see also Bencivenga L et al. 2019).
 Adrenoceptors are thus responsible for the effects mediated by adrenaline and noradrenaline.

 ClassificationThis section has been translated automatically.

-Depending on the structure, distribution and second messengers, a fundamental distinction is made between the main groups:
+Depending on the structure, distribution and second messengers, a basic distinction is made between the main groups:

 These two main groups are further subdivided into subtypes due to their different effects:

-Adrenoreceptors of the type alpha, in short alpha-receptors, are subdivided intoα1- andα2-receptors.
-There are 3 subtypes of both alpha-receptor types.
-The subtypes of both receptor types are only imprecisely characterized due to the lack of selective antagonists:
+Adrenoreceptors of type alpha, alpha receptors for short, are subdivided into α1- and α2-receptors.
+There are 3 subtypes of each of both alpha receptor types.
+The subtypes of both receptor types are poorly characterized in the absence of selective antagonists:

 - α1A-receptor subtype

 - α1B- receptor subtype

 - α1D- receptor subtype.

 The alpha1-adrenoreceptors are mainly found in the presynaptic membrane of sympathetic and parasympathetic neurons, but also on the cell membrane of adipocytes.
 They contribute to the regulation of sympathetic activity and influence a number of sympathetic responses, for example, to smooth muscle in vessels, bronchi, the hair follicles (goose bumps), the urogenital tract and the gastrointestinal tract (see table).
 It is known that the α1A-receptor subtype mediates vasoconstriction, and the α1B- receptor subtype produces the well-known positive inotropic effect at the heart of the α1-receptor: